zepam/Glossary/README.md

 **Deep Learning**: neural networks with multiple layers, allowing complex patterns and representations to be learned from large datasets.

 **Signal** The part of the data you want to study/explore.
 Datasets must sometimes be denoised in order to pull out what you want.

+**Local model interpretation** set of techniques aimed at evaluating why a model makes a specific prediction and what effect a specific feature value has on the prediction.